-How to Refresh a Link Preview — Clear Cache on Every Platform
+How to Refresh URL Unfurl Link Previews — Clear Cache Guide (2026)

-You updated your page's title, description, or image — but when you share the link, the old preview still appears.
+You updated your page's title, description, or image — but when you share the link, the old URL unfurl still appears.
 This happens because every major platform caches link previews, sometimes for hours or days.

 Updating your metadata on the page is only step one.
 You also need to force each platform to re-fetch it.